 The key for the proper treatment of plantar fasciitis is determining what is causing the excessive stretching of the plantar fascia.
 Common treatments include stretching exercises, plantar fasciitis night splints, wearing shoes that have a cushioned heel to absorb shock, and elevating the heel with the use of a heel cradle or heel cup.
 Heel cradles and heel cups provide extra comfort, cushion the heel, and reduce the amount of shock and shear forces placed during everyday activities.

 Cortisone (Steroid) injections should be avoided in the treatment of plantar fasciitis; Cortisone injections provide only temporary relief and can cause a loss of the plantar fat pad if used excessively.
-Prolotherapy and other Regenerative Injection therapies can relieve the pain and strengthen the ligaments and tendons and provide relief of pain and restored mobility.
+Prolotherapy in Miami and other Regenerative Injection therapies can relieve the pain and strengthen the ligaments and tendons and provide relief of pain and restored mobility.